 “We did not feel welcome throughout the United States, no matter where we played, for quite a while,” Pettis Norman, a Cowboys tight end, recalled years later.

 Although the nation was enveloped with grief, NFL commissioner Pete Rozelle ignored advice and ordered the full schedule of seven Sunday games to be played—a decision he later called a mistake.
-Meanwhile, the rival American Football League cancelled all its games out of respect for the fallen president.
+Meanwhile, the rival American Football League canceled all its games out of respect for the fallen president.

 The afternoon contest at gloomy Municipal Stadium by Lake Erie matched the 3-7 Cowboys against the 7-3 Browns, one of the NFL's best teams.
 But the game was the least of concerns for most players on both teams.